SatanWoo/JSDebugger/README.md

 ## Usage

-### Methods
+### Calling Methods

 	var view = UIView.alloc().init();
 	var k = NSMutableArray.alloc().init();
 	view.setBackgroundColor_(UIColor.redColor());

-You may notice the method name is to some extent different from Objective-C environment.
-To illustrate it more precisely, the following two steps are executed underlying before calling an Objective-C method:
+You may notice the method name is to some extent different from Objective-C. To illustrate it more precisely, the following two steps are executed underlying before calling an Objective-C method:

 - All colons are converted to underscores.
 - Each part of the Objective-C selector is concatenated into single string.